$25 million in grants planned to reduce sale of tobacco to California youth - Santa Barbara News-Press

 THE CENTER SQUARE CONTRIBUTOR

-(The Center Square) — In a 2020 Student Tobacco Survey, it was revealed that 91.6% of high school students use some form of tobacco or by-product.
+(The Center Square) – In a 2020 Student Tobacco Survey it was revealed that 91.6% of high school students use some form of tobacco or by product.
+These include vapes, hookah, smokeless tobacco, cigarillos, cigars, and cigarettes.

 “DOJ is all in on the fight to protect California’s youth from harmful and addictive tobacco products,” said Attorney General Rob Bonta.
 “Our law enforcement partners play an invaluable role in this fight, enforcing state and local tobacco laws that safeguard the health of their communities.